Contributor Guide

 Release branch

-When a release is ready, the following are required before a release is tagged.
+When a release is ready, the following steps are necessary before the release is tagged.

 1. A release branch with the prefix release-, eg: release-1.1.0rc1.